relativitydev/relativity-trace-documentation/docs/limitations.md

 Pricing to add eDiscovery
 =========================

-Too add eDiscovery, customer must buy a package of eDiscovery GBs at standard prices.
+Too add eDiscovery, a customer must buy a package of eDiscovery GBs at standard prices.
 Customer can add additional users at eDiscovery rates.

-Example
+Example:
-Customer has existing license of 1000 Trace MIs with a 30 day retention (includes 3 Trace TBs and 50 Relativity Users) Customer licenses 5 TBs for eDiscovery at eDiscovery rates Customer now has:
+* Customer has existing license of 1000 Trace MIs with a 30 day retention (includes 3 Trace TBs and 50 Relativity Users)
+* Customer licenses 5 TBs for eDiscovery at eDiscovery rates
+* Customer now has:
-1000 MIs
+  * 1000 MIs
-5 RelativityOne TBs for RelativityOne Workspaces
+  * 5 RelativityOne TBs for RelativityOne Workspaces
-3 Trace TBs for Trace Workspaces
+  * 3 Trace TBs for Trace Workspaces
-50 Relativity Users
+  * 50 Relativity Users